The wave-particle duality paradox of quantum mechanics is resolved here.

 “New Experiments Call for a Continuous Absorption Alternative to Quantum Mechanics–The Unquantum Effect.“

-Upcoming lecture at SPIE in San Diego, August 11, 2015.
+Successful lecture at SPIE in San Diego, August 11, 2015.
 Venue theme is ”What are Photons?”

 Future book chapters, free to view: If the fonts do not reproduce, please use Adobe Reader.